-Tax deductions are expenses you can write off, so they don't count toward your taxable income.
+Tax deductions are expenses you can write off, so they don’t count toward your taxable income.
 When your taxable income is lower, you pay less in taxes, so maximizing your deductions is worthwhile if you are investigating tax reduction strategies.
-The deductions outlined below are commonly leveraged by sole proprietors, limited liability companies (LLCs), and businesses organized as partnerships.
-It's a good starting point, but it's always wise to connect with a tax professional who can provide you with information specific to your small business if you have questions.
+The deductions outlined below are commonly leveraged by sole proprietors, limited liability companies (LLCs), and businesses organized as partnerships or sole proprietorships.
+It’s a good starting point, but it’s always wise to connect with a tax professional who can provide you with information specific to your small business if you have questions.

 1. Advertising and promotion